segmentio/segment-docs/src/utils/cmodes-summary.md

 ### Accepts mobile and server cloud mode, no web cloud mode, no device mode

+"This destination accepts data from [mobile](/docs/connections/sources/catalog/#mobile) and [server](/docs/connections/sources/catalog/#server) library sources.
+It does not accept data using device-mode sources."

 {% for destination in site.data.catalog.destinations.items %}
 {% if destination.connection_modes.cloud.web == false and destination.connection_modes.cloud.mobile == true and
 destination.connection_modes.cloud.server == true and destination.connection_modes.device.web == false and destination.connection_modes.device.mobile == false %}